Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2008-09-15    - Fixed a misalignment in the u test with a negative argument.
 	2008-09-14    - Made the wraparound with non-cardinal delta test catch a common case.
 	2008-09-13    - Bugfix: test for k with negative argument was expecting